My College:

 Maybe it came as a shock.

-Perhaps your daughter dated the opposite sex throughout college, and then one day, she announced that she will be transitioning to a man.
+Perhaps your daughter dated the opposite sex throughout college, and then, one day, she announced that she would be transitioning to a man.
 Gender and sexuality can be complicated and sometimes fluid, concepts those of us over 40 or 50 had no idea about in our formative years.
 You may have grown up thinking that gay people fit into a certain definitive mold, and your child acted “straight” through the years, only to seemingly suddenly reveal their same-sex attraction.
 It’s okay to feel confused and take time to process this big news.

 Maybe you suspected it all along.